Evaluations

 Technical comparison of score options: Kendall' Tau, Spearman, Pearson, Mean Squared Error, Mean Absolute Error

-Each score is a correlation score between the eval method's scores and the human scores.
+Each score is a correlation score between the judge's scores and the human scores.

 TL;DR